Geek Dashboard

 Are you experiencing thin or blurry text or font issues in macOS Mojave?
 If you do, then it is basically because of the effected changes in anti-aliasing in Mojave to aid the users with non-retina displays.
 Many Mac users with a non-retina display or an external monitor have reported fuzzy, blurry, or difficult to read fonts after they upgraded to macOS Mojave.
 Well, with some adjustments in font smoothening settings in Mojave, you can easily solve blurry font in macOS Mojave.

 After updating to Mojave, we immediately noticed this issue on our external monitor while using Google Chrome.
-Without making any delay, we reported the problem on Google Chrome Help Forum and interestingly we are not alone.
+Without making any delay, we reported the problem on Google Chrome Help Forum, and interestingly we are not alone.
 Many users reported the same issue but it is not limited to Chrome but for the entire OS.
-We dig deeper and found easy solutions to fix blurry text in Mojave update.
+We dig deeper and found easy solutions to fix blurry text in the Mojave update.

-Simply follow the methods below to adjust font smoothening settings in MacOS in order to sharpen the fonts and get rid of the thin text in Mojave.
+Simply follow the methods below to adjust font smoothening settings in macOS in order to sharpen the fonts and get rid of the thin text in Mojave.
 The tutorial may also work for users running macOS Mojave via Virtual Box on Windows.

-MacOS allows different methods to make changes or customize elements such as font smoothening to sharpen or solve blurry font in macOS Mojave.
+macOS allows different methods to make changes or customize elements such as font smoothening to sharpen or solve blurry font in macOS Mojave.
 You can also try different methods to boost the performance of your Mac by trying out a few tricks as well.
 However, in this article, we will discuss how to remove fuzzy text in macOS Mojave.

 Different Solutions for Mojave Font Issues